drcyschfld/Raquel-and-the-Johnnies/README.md

 ## Testing
 **PTU Rotation**
-- test functionality; press button and observe that the ptu stops.
+- test functionality;Ensure that the PTU rotates fully without button integration.
+Once that is confimed we added the press button and observe that the ptu stops.
+When 'direction' = 4 is the max value that we can add.
+Since 2000 is max pulse width, we cannot add values higher than that.

 **Lidar**
 - put ball at a known distance away from the lidar and ensure that it reads the correct distance.What is the maximum distance the ball can roll and still be detected.

 **Servo Motor**
 - run code and observe that it does desired behaviour.
-Since 2000 is max pulse width for 180, what other values are acceptable for variable pulseWidth.
+Since 2000 is max pulse width for 180 degrees,values higher than 2000 did not run.
+Minumim values of 180 was also set.
-- Adjusting direction to a higher value incraeses speed at which the motor truns, however higher than 10 will cause motor to glitch.
+- Adjusting direction to a higher value incraeses speed at which the motor truns, however higher than 4 will cause motor to glitch as tehye were to fast.

 **Piezo/Capacative Touch**
 - run code and observe that it does desired behaviour

 **LED Timer Countdown**
-- run code and observe that it does desired behaviour
+- run code and observe that it does desired behaviour.

 **Serial interface**
-- input sample distances and observe output
+- input sample distances and observe output. tested serial with hard coded values before inetgrating the lidar. anything 100cm or less than 10 = 1000 points